keyboard_arrow_up

 Positive Displacement Pump

-Create a vacuum by repeatedly expanding and exhausting a closed cavity.
-Examples of positive displacement pump subtypes include the: rotary vane vacuum pump, scroll pump, piston pump, diaphragm pump and liquid ring vacuum pump.
-Most positive displacement pumps feature simple designs and are used to create low-intensity vacuums.
+These pumps create a vacuum by repeatedly expanding and exhausting a sealed cavity.
+Examples of positive displacement pump types include rotary vane vacuum pumps, scroll pumps, piston pumps, diaphragm pumps, and liquid ring vacuum pumps.
+Positive displacement pumps are typically straightforward in design and are ideal for generating low-level vacuums.

 Rotary-Vane Pump

-Similar to the rotary vane pump is the screw air compressor, also known as a rotary-screw compressor, which is a type of gas compressor that also uses positive displacement.
+The rotary vane pump shares similarities with the screw air compressor, also called a rotary-screw compressor, which compresses gas using positive displacement.

 Screw Air Compressor